 If you are interested in gathering information or in need of some direction, look no further.
-McGarr Realty has been heavily involved in our local condo market since the day we opened for business in 1988.
+McGarr Realty has been heavily involved in the Niagara condo market since the day we opened for business in 1988.

 When purchasing a condo there are some important factors to be aware of.

 In a condo, you own your particular home (suite, townhome or otherwise) and you share the costs involved to operate the common areas.

 The health of the corporation, which you are a part owner of, is critical in terms of both your costs while living there as well as the ongoing maintenance and financial health of the corporation itself.

 What types of condos can be found in Niagara?